-In keeping with the vendor-theme, this next story is about a company that we will call Fortune-Teller (FT).
-FT has software in every device you own, whether you use Apple iOS/OSX, Android Phones, Windows PCs, Linux, etc. They are everywhere, and the guy who started the company looks like he could be the villain in the next Die Hard movie.
+In keeping with the vendor-theme, this next story is about a company that we will also call The Vendor.
+The Vendor has software in every device you own, whether you use Apple iOS/OSX, Android Phones, Windows PCs, Linux, etc. They are everywhere, and the guy who started the company looks like he could be the villain in the next Die Hard movie.
 I am not sure if there is a moral to this story, or if I am just sharing it so people can start to see how “these things go”, as they say.
 In either case, lets get started.

-FT’s ESB solution is not as simple as some of our other vendor products.
+The Vendor’s ESB solution is not as simple as some of our other vendor products.
 It is broken into many different web applications and web services, all running on VMs in a managed network.
 There are several administrator consoles, and we wanted to take a look at each one.
 These consoles have various purposes, like shutting off and starting web services, deploying web services, incident and event management, and configuring the authentication.
-Being that FT is a fairly large company with a CSO and a dedicated security team, we didn’t expect to find much.
+Being that The Vendor is a fairly large company with a CSO and a dedicated security team, we didn’t expect to find much.

 We started testing, and not long in we found CSRF in two key areas: the security-focused console and the web-service configuration console.
 The first console allowed us to shut off access to services, create administrator users, and open up services to anonymous access.
 The second console allowed us to turn off logging and monitoring on services and upload our own services (essentially creating a backdoor into the server).